capi5k/capi5k/README.md

 It consists in a set of conventions over [Capistrano (v2)](https://github.com/capistrano), and [bower](http://bower.io/).
-It also makes use of [xp5k](https://github.com/pmorillo/xp5k) for job submission and deployment on [Grid'5000](https://grid5000.fr).
+It also makes use of [xp5k](https://github.com/pmorillo/xp5k) for job submissions and deployments on [Grid'5000](https://grid5000.fr).

 # At a glance